William Byrne (Catholic): Life

-In the spring of 1821 he and Father Elder opened St. Mary's College, near Bardstown, in an old abandoned distillery that stood on a farm purchased by Nerinckx.
+In the spring of 1821 he and Elder opened St. Mary's College, near Bardstown, in an old abandoned distillery that stood on a farm purchased by Nerinckx.
 Empty barrels served as desks and small kegs as chairs.
 Byrne set tuition low and accepted produce in payment.
 He had about fifty boys to begin with, one of them being Martin John Spalding, later Archbishop of Baltimore.
 The settlement of St. Mary, Kentucky took its name from the college.

-Father Byrne at first filled every office in the school and attended to his missionary duties as well.
+Byrne at first filled every office in the school and attended to his missionary duties as well.
 His college had become very popular in Kentucky when it was destroyed by fire.
-This set-back seemed only to give him new energy, and he soon had the college rebuilt.
-A second fire ruined a large part of the new structure, but nothing daunted, he went on and again placed the institution on a firm foundation.
+He soon had the college rebuilt.
+A second fire ruined a large part of the new structure, but he went on and again placed the institution on a firm foundation.

 It is estimated that from 1821 to 1833, during the time St. Mary's College was under his immediate direction, at least twelve hundred students received instruction there, and carried the benefits of their education to all parts of Kentucky, some of them establishing private schools on their return to their respective neighborhoods.

-Father Bryne, after twelve year's management of the college, made a gift of it to the Society of Jesus, believing that, having established its success, his old friends, the Jesuits, were better qualified than he was to conduct the school.
+Bryne, after twelve year's management of the college, made a gift of it to the Society of Jesus, believing that, having established its success, his old friends, the Jesuits, were better qualified than he was to conduct the school.
 He thought of funding a new school at Nashville, where one was much needed, and in spite of his advanced years he wrote to Bishop Flaget that all that he required in leaving St. Mary's to embark on this new enterprise was his horse and ten dollars to pay his traveling expenses.
 Before he could carry out the plan, however, a cholera epidemic had broken out in the neighborhood, and having gone to administer the last sacraments to a woman who lay dying of the disease, he became infected himself, and died the following day.